uwcartlab/webmapping/Chapter06/readme.md

     d="M341,186.92441514450513A15.07558485549488,15.07558485549488,0,1,1,340.9,186.92441514450513 z"

 If you are interested in deconstructing this code, visit the Mozilla documentation page for the [`d` attribute](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d).
-You will become more familiar with the `d` attribute in Unit 3 when using D3; we stick with the SVG `<circle>` element for our attribute legend.
+You will become more familiar with the `d` attribute in _unit-3_ when using D3; we stick with the SVG `<circle>` element for our attribute legend.

 In case you are wondering about the `<g>` elements in Figure 3.4, these are group elements that contain each `<path>`, but could contain more than one other element and be used to uniformly style all of their child elements.